AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    ![](assets/default-instance.png)

 1. Start typing the name of a learner in the Include Learners field and choose a learner.
 You can also add user groups here.
-If you want to enroll all the learners in your Prime account, start typing all.
+If you want to enroll all the learners in your Learning Manager account, start typing all.
 You can also enroll learners in a team.

    ![](assets/include-learners.png)